EitanTal/hunter/README.md

 ### Circuit analysis

-I measured all the testpoints with a power supply of about 8.4V.
+I measured all the testpoints with a power supply of 8.26V.
 I then measured the phase difference between points of interest.
 Reference phase is the XXXX testpoint, with a phase of zero.

 #### Common
 Entire duration of the transmission is ~12.5ms.
 Digital_OUT.png shows the waveform.
 It's a push-pull active-high spanning 0...9V